lrei/Negativity/README.md

 ![Negative vs Positive articles published per month (%)](https://raw.githubusercontent.com/lrei/negativity/gh-pages/negativity_month%2Bevents.png)

-Figure 6: Negativity (%) per month i.e. the percentage of total articles, published during each month that was classified as negative.
+Figure: Negativity (%) per month i.e. the percentage of total articles, published during each month that was classified as negative.
 Annotated with influential events: positive in green, negative in red.
 Note: Graph starts a 50% not 0%.